balfieri/aws/README.md

 [do this to pick an ami-nnn image, look in image.txt and pick one that suits you:] aws ec2 describe-images --owners amazon --filters 'Name=name,Values=amzn2-ami-hvm-2.Values=available' --output json > images.txt

-[create this instance using t2.medium for starters; you can change the instance type later:] aws ec2 run-instances --image-id ami-009d6802948d06e52 --count 1 --instance-type t2.medium --key-name awsLASTNAMEkey --security-group-ids `owner_group` --region  `owner_region` owner-insts                             [will return your i-nnn instance id]
+[create this instance using the t2.medium instance type for starters; you can change the instance type later:] aws ec2 run-instances --image-id ami-009d6802948d06e52 --count 1 --instance-type t2.medium --key-name awsLASTNAMEkey --security-group-ids `owner_group` --region  `owner_region`

+[sanity check:]
+owner-insts                             [will return your i-nnn instance id]
 </pre>